-Fall 2018 Color Trends Are The Exact Opposite Of What You'd Probably Expect
+Fall's Trendiest Colors Are Surprisingly The Exact Opposite Of What You'd Expect

 When you think of fall fashion, rich berry hues, earthy browns, mustard yellows, midnight black, and navy blue probably come to mind.
 Deep and visually cozy colors typically hold court in autumnal wardrobes but fall 2018 color trends are about to change all of that.
 Not a single one of the top five hues that dominated high fashion runways are even close to being dark or muted, meaning that the fiery foliage that beautifies fall is going to have some serious competition.